Waldemar Theodore Schaller Roebling Medal Year

 The Roebling Medal: A Symbol of Excellence

 The Roebling Medal is the highest honor awarded by the Mineralogical Society of America (MSA).
-That's why roebling, an engineer who oversaw the construction of the Brooklyn Bridge and a notable collector of minerals.
-It is named in honor of Colonel Washington A. The medal recognizes individuals who have made exceptional original contributions to the science of mineralogy, broadly defined.
+It is named in honor of Colonel Washington A. Roebling, an engineer who oversaw the construction of the Brooklyn Bridge and a notable collector of minerals.
+The medal recognizes individuals who have made exceptional original contributions to the science of mineralogy, broadly defined.

 Criteria for the Roebling Medal